 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Rehabilitation Services, this class is accountable for serving as an official interpreter for the deaf and hard of hearing and/or acting as a working supervisor of Interpreters for the Deaf and Hard of Hearing engaged in interpreter services.
+In the Department of Aging and Disability Services, this class is accountable for serving as an official interpreter for the deaf and hard of hearing and/or acting as a working supervisor of Interpreters for the Deaf and Hard of Hearing engaged in interpreter services.

 Receives general direction from a Vocational Rehabilitation Education Bureau Chief or employee of a higher grade.